StevenBlack/vocab/million-dollar-words.md

 How's this for a great insult?
 Someone who is careless or shows little concern or interest for a job or responsibility.
 A person who consistently leaves work early and takes too many days off is a pococurante; so is a student who doesn't attend classes or hand in assignments.
-Pronounced PO-CO-CYOOR-ANT-EE.

 ### poi